-The infrastructure backlog ratio shows the infrastructure backlog in proportion to the total written down value (the value of an asset after accounting for depreciation, reflecting the asset's present worth) of a council's infrastructure.
-A ratio of less than 2% is considered the benchmark.
+The infrastructure backlog ratio shows the infrastructure backlog in proportion to the total written down value (fair value), that is the value of an asset after accounting for depreciation, reflecting the asset's present worth of council's infrastructure.
+A ratio of less than 2% is considered to be below the required OLG benchmark.